Cake vs. Pie

 Pie, on the other hand, is a saint.
 Pie is kind, pie is smart, pie is important.
 Pie is the humble mother of all pastries, the philanthropic queen of all desserts, the all-seeing eyeball of edible euphoria.
 Her fruity insides gleam with organic glitter and her buttery crust could blow your mind.
 She is both sweet and nutritious, both exciting and edifying, and in all reality, if sugar is kept to the bare minimum, she’s a health food.
 She is the result of orchards, of wild forests, of hardworking farmers and their juicy bounties, and arrives to the table when the sun has been bright and the rains just right.
 She is the utopian synthesis of soulfood, echoing the fertility of nature.

 So even though pie’s a little boring and cake is a little catty, we can both say that no high school would be the same without the nerd and the cheerleader, and chick flicks across the globe would be without a plot.
-Likewise, family milestones and holidays would be miserable naked things without them, each table denuded of its brightest sugared star and everyone wondering where on Earth they’ll get their glucose overdose now.
-Even though they’re a little bitter to the bite sometimes, they’re a pair of flourishing petunias in our culinary garden we couldn’t do without.
+Family milestones and holidays would be such bland affairs without them, each table denuded of its brightest sugared star and the flavor of pure fat.
+Everyone would wonder where on Earth they’d get their glucose overdose or those extra pounds to achieve that curvy Amazonian brawn and become the ultimate alpha woman, feasting on the fattening dough of a rhubarb pie prepared in the jungles of Buttertopia and baked in the hills of Bootytropolis.
+Where would you get your gasoline to plump your gluteus maximus if you can’t pull a classic Marie Antoinette and chow down on a damp and dense hunk of dark matter?
+Is it called cake?
+Is it called pie?
+Or is it edible perfection?